bandajon/citizens-feedback-platform/SPRINT-PLAN.md

 ### **Tasks**

 - **UI/UX Design Completion**
-  - Finalize mockups for all key interfaces.
+  - **Product Manager** works with designers to finalize mockups for all key interfaces.
   - Get stakeholder approval on designs.
 - **Environment Setup**
   - Configure development, testing, and staging environments.